bcbio/bcbio-nextgen/docs/contents/germline_variants.md

 cd ../work
 bcbio_nextgen.py ../config/NA12878-trio-wgs-validate.yaml -n 16
 ```
-This is a large whole genome analysis and meant to test both pipeline scaling
-and validation across the entire genome.
+This is a large whole genome analysis and meant to test both pipeline scaling and validation across the entire genome.
 It can take multiple days to run depending on available cores.
-It requires 300GB for the input files and 1.3TB for the work directory.
+It requires 300GB for the input files, 1.3TB for the work directory, and 48GB of memory (with 16 cores).
 Smaller examples below exercise the pipeline with less disk and computational requirements.

 ## Workflow5: Whole genome (10x)